MESilva/Tutorial-LMU-2022/README.md

 methods.
 Forecasting is estimating how the sequence of observations will continue into the future.

-This tutorial is an introduction to the analysis of timne series and forecasting from a point of view of data analysis.
+This tutorial is an introduction to the analysis of time series and forecasting from a point of view of data analysis.

 ## Schedule